 Who doesn’t love shopping in foreign bazaars?
 There is so much to see!
 If you enjoy haggling, stopping for tea, and talking with vendors, you’re going to love Khan el Khalili, a 700 year old marketplace.
 Whether you want leather goods, toys, souvenirs, Luxor gold, or medicinal teas, you will find it here.

 Although Egypt is predominantly Muslim, Christians and Jews have long occupied this land too.
 We will visit the Hanging Church, a 7th century church dedicated to the Virgin Mary.
+(It is said that the Holy Family came to this area after the Slaughter of Innocents.
+The Pope recently put Egypt on the official ist of pilgrimage sites).
 Inside you will see 13 pillars, one for each apostle.
-The black on represents Judas, the grey, doubting Thomas.
+The black one represents Judas, the grey, doubting Thomas.
 This isn’t a museum, but an active church so please maintain decorum.

 We will also see the Ben Ezra Synagogue which used to be a place of pilgrimage and major festivals and celebrations.
 The original structure was built in 882.
 The current one dates from 1892 and is a faithful reconstruction.
 During reconstruction a cache of worn out Torah scrolls were discovered that dated back to the Middle Ages.
 Today the site is a monument.